jonnonz1/nz-statute-book/acts/public/1992/student-loan-scheme-act-1992.md

   (c) The sum of all amounts of gross income known to the Commissioner for a borrower not required to furnish a return of income or receive an income statement under the Tax Administration Act 1994; or
   (d) the details of all amounts of a borrower's gross income provided to the Commissioner under section 14A.
 (4) The Commissioner shall, as soon as practicable after making any such assessment, give notice to the borrower of the amount assessed.
-(5) In this section, income statement has the same meaning as in section OB 1 of the Income Tax Act 2004.
+(5) In this section, income statement has the same meaning as in section YA 1 of the Income Tax Act 2007.

-### 16 Sections of Tax Administration Act 1994 and Income Tax Act 2004 relating to returns and assessments to apply
+### 16 Sections of Tax Administration Act 1994 and Income Tax Act 2007 relating to returns and assessments to apply
-Sections 21, 33, 34, 36 to 39, 41 to 44, 63, 79, 80, 92, 92A, 106 to 111, 113, and 114 of the Tax Administration Act 1994 and section KB 2 and paragraph (b) of the definition of applicable basic tax rate in section OB 1 of the Income Tax Act 2004 shall, as far as applicable and with all necessary modifications, apply for the purposes of this Act as if—
+Sections 21, 33, 34, 36 to 39, 41 to 44, 63, 79, 80, 92, 92A, 106 to 111, 113, and 114 of the Tax Administration Act 1994 and section LC 10 and paragraph (b) of the definition of basic tax rate in section YA 1 of the Income Tax Act 2007 shall, as far as applicable and with all necessary modifications, apply for the purposes of this Act as if—
   (a) Every reference to a taxpayer were a reference to a borrower; and (b) Every reference to the assessment and levy of income tax or tax were a reference to the assessment and levy of a repayment obligation; and
   (c) Every reference to income tax were a reference to a repayment obligation.